-Sandtoft recommends that all bedded ridges be mechanically fixed.
-This can be achieved by fitting security ridge tiles (ie ridges with holes) and securing into an additional ridge batten using stainless steel drive screws and sealing washers.
+To comply with BS 5534 all ridge tiles must be mechanically fixed.
+This can be achieved using the Sandtoft bedded ridge fixing kit and securing into an additional ridge batten using the stainless steel screws and sealing washers.
 The height of the ridge batten will depend upon the pitch of the roof - use tile battens to make up the height of hip batten to allow at least 25mm penetration of the ridge-fixing screws.

-Hips - Generally
+Hips-Generally

 Cut the general tiles closely to the hip timber and at the same relative angle.
 All tiles at the hip should be nailed (and clipped if required in manufacturer's fixing recommendations).
-Use tile-and-a-half tiles where necessary to avoid small cut pieces.
-Ensure all cut pieces are secured by drilling or notching the cut tiles to facilitate nailing.
+Ensure small cut pieces are secured by drilling or notching the cut tiles to facilitate nailing.
 Fix additional battens if necessary.
 Hip clips are also available to secure cut tiles.